-Tanishka Kachru earned a masters degree in History of Design and the Decorative Arts from Parsons School of Design, New York and a bachelor’s degree in architecture from Mumbai University.
-She is a faculty in Exhibition design from 2007 and before that was an assistant curator at the Victoria and Albert Museum in London.
-She takes courses in History & Theory of Design, Design for Museums, and Design for Public Spaces.
+Tanishka Kachru earned an MA in History of Design and the Decorative Arts (2001) from Parsons School of Design, New York and BArch (1997) from University of Bombay.
+She was an Assistant Curator in the Victoria and Albert Museum in London (2002-2007).
+At NID she is part of Exhibition Design discipline, offering courses in History & Theory of Design, Design for Museums, and Design for Heritage spaces.

-Tanishka’s projects include A research report for developing an integrated heritage-based development plan for Taj Ganj, Agra for the Directorate of Tourism, UP in 2010; A proposal for design of a Community Museum in Banaskantha, Gujarat for the non-profit organisation, SEWA in 2012; training program Transformation in Museums for National Council of Science Museums (NCSM) in 2013; Design and implementation of a Museum on the life of Swami Vivekananda for Ramakrishna Mission at Khetri, Rajasthan, ongoing; Design and implementation for Lalbaug Museum in Ahmedabad, ongoing.
+Recent projects include A research report for developing an integrated heritage-based development plan for Taj Ganj, Agra for the Directorate of Tourism, UP (2012); A proposal for design of a Community Museum in Banaskantha, Gujarat for the non-profit organisation, SEWA (2012); Design and delivery of a training program Transformation in Museums for National Council of Science Museums (NCSM) in 2013; Design and implementation of a Museum on the life of Swami Vivekananda for Ramakrishna Mission at Khetri, Rajasthan (2019); Design and implementation for Kasturbhai Lalbhai Museum in Ahmedabad (2017).

 Recent curatorial projects include the "Nakashima at NID" exhibition 2016, on the life and work of Japanese-American craftsman George Nakashima; co-curator with Neelima Hasija of "Centre and Beyond" exhibition February 2019 that presents fifty years of ceramic and glass design at NID; curator of "The Scholarly Work of Haku Shah: Votive Terracotta of India" exhibition February-March 2019.